CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

             <scope>provided</scope>
         </dependency>
 ```
 5. The jakarta.platform may be in red.
-Got to View/Tool Windows/Maven/click circular arrow icon "reload all Maven projects".
+In any case, go to View/Tool Windows/Maven/click circular arrow icon "reload all Maven projects".
 Close that window by clicking the minus sign.

 6. Choose File/Project Structure/
    Name: HelloWorld